PhoenixDL/rising/.github/pull_request_template.md

 - [ ] Unittests (look at the line coverage of your tests, the goal is 100%!)
 - [ ] Update notebooks & documentation if necessary
 - [ ] Pass all tests
+- [ ] Add the checksum of the last implementation commit to the Changelog

 ### RisingTeam
 <details>